salilab/imp/doc/manual/cmake_config.md

 are, by addinng to your CMake invocation something like `-DPYTHON_LIBRARY=/usr/local/opt/python@2/Frameworks/Python.framework/Versions/Current/lib/libpython2.7.dylib -DPYTHON_INCLUDE_DIR=/usr/local/opt/python@2/Frameworks/Python.framework/Versions/Current/Headers`

-## Failure to find CGAL {#cmake_cgal}

-To build with [CGAL](https://www.cgal.org/), CMake will look for the file `CGALConfig.cmake` that was installed with CGAL and that contains information on the install.
-If it can't find this file in the usual locations, you can help it out by setting the `CGAL_DIR` CGAL variable.
-For example, on a Mac with Homebrew add to your CMake invocation `-DCGAL_DIR=/usr/local/lib/cmake/CGAL`, while on a recent Fedora Linux system use
-`-DCGAL_DIR=/usr/lib64/cmake/CGAL`

 ## CMake reports that it found a dependency but then reports failed {#cmake_compile}

 For each dependency CMake will first try to find the header and library